TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Install JumpCloud Password Manager App.md

 #### Command

 ```
-# Set $LaunchPasswordManager to $false  ON LINE 39 if you do not wish to launch the password manger after installation
+# Set $LaunchPasswordManager to $false  ON LINE 39 if you do not wish to launch the password manager after installation

 $installerURL = 'https://cdn.pwm.jumpcloud.com/DA/release/JumpCloud-Password-Manager-latest.exe'